I kind of have a track record with getting into big bands waay after they were big and released their most famous songs, so bear with me.

 And speaking of Panic!
 At the Disco, it was actually original Panic! member Spencer Smith who landed the Cab their record deal with Daceydence Records in 2007.
 Their final lineup included Alex DeLeon (lead vocals), Joey Thunder (bass), Dave Briggs (drums), and Chance Johnson (guitar, backing vocals).

-So not only did this band arise during the emo heyday, they were signed to the same label (Fueled by Ramen) as emo kings Panic!
-At the Disco (P!ATD) and Fall Out Boy.
+So not only did this band arise during the emo heyday, they were signed to Fueled by Ramen, the same label as emo kings Panic!
+At the Disco and Fall Out Boy.
 Not only that, but the band recorded a song with Pete Wentz of Fall Out Boy, and featured Wentz, Patrick Stump, and Brendon Urie of P!ATD titled “One of Those Nights.”
 I recommend watching it just for the nostalgia of Wentz’s emo days look.

 Unfortunately, these guys haven’t released any new music since their album Lock Me Up in 2014.
 This is because in 2015, the band broke up.
 The break was never officially announced–not even a hiatus.
 Rather, fans were in the dark until DeLeon announced his new solo project, titled “Bohnes,” that same year.